styles of natural infrastructure

 Natural infrastructure is a way to plan and work with nature to meet our infrastructure needs.

-The common thread?
-Natural infrastructure is managed to provide specific infrastructure benefits, with the potential for many other social and environmental benefits.
+Natural infrastructure can provide specific infrastructure benefits, with the potential for many other social, economic, and environmental benefits.
 There is increasing evidence that natural infrastructure can deliver much-needed water outcomes cost efficiently while also providing areas for recreation, habitat to support wildlife, and improving the overall resilience of our communities.